flexera-public/policy_templates/cost/azure/reserved_instances/recommendations/README.md

-# Azure Reserved Instances Recommendation
+# Azure Reserved Instances Recommendations

 ## What It Does